Tornadoes of 1947: July

+July 3

+A tornado family (F2) killed one in Windygates, Manitoba (a house and a school were destroyed) before moving out to North Dakota where the tornado(es) killed seven more near Auburn.
+A F4 tornado (related to the previous event) killed one in East Southeast of Warsaw, North Dakota where a bridge along with two farms were destroyed, four other farms were destroyed in North Dakota side before the tornado moved to Minnesota where it left two deaths in East Southeast of Oslo, Minnesota as it swept away a substantial home.
+Fifteen more farms were torn apart in Minnesota.
+Both tornadoes left 11 deaths (one in Windygates, Manitoba; 7 near Auburn, North Dakota; one in east southeast Warsaw, North Dakota and two others in east southeast of Oslo, Minnesota), 27 injuries and total of 400 thousands of dollars in damage.

 July 5 (Sweden)

 An unrated, long-track tornado struck Jönköping County, Sweden, where it caused damage along a path of 40 km.

 August

 August 15 (Soviet Union)

 An F2 landspout struck a forest in Leningrad Oblast, Soviet Union, where it uprooted or snapped trees along a path of 12 km with a maximum width of 120 m.
 The landspout was observed to have never touched the ground, but rather remained at least 30 m above the ground.